devlucky/Kakapo/README.md

 ### CustomSerializable

 In [Serializable](#serializable-protocol) we described how your classes can be serialized.
-The serialization, by default, `Mirror` (using swift's reflection) an entity recursively serialize its properties.
+The serialization, by default, will `Mirror` (using Swift's reflection) an entity by recursively serializing its properties.

 Whenever a different behavior is needed, you can instead conform to `CustomSerializable` to provide your custom serialization.

 For instance, `Array` uses `CustomSerializable` to return an `Array` containing its serialized elements. `Dictionary`, similarly, is serialized by creating a `Dictionary` with the same keys and serialized values.

-For other examples of `CustomSerializable` and how to use it to create more complex serializations take a look at the `JSONAPISerializer` implementation.
+For other examples of `CustomSerializable` and how to use it to create more complex serializations, take a look at the `JSONAPISerializer` implementation.

 ### JSONAPI

-Kakapo was built with JSONAPI support in mind, `JSONAPISerializer` is able to serialize your entity into JSON conforming to [jsonapi.org](http://jsonapi.org).
+Since Kakapo was built with JSONAPI support in mind, `JSONAPISerializer` is able to serialize your entity into JSON conforming to [jsonapi.org](http://jsonapi.org).

-Your entities, to be serialized conforming to JSONAPI, need to conform to `JSONAPIEntity` protocol.
+Your entities, in order to be serialized conforming to JSONAPI, need to conform to `JSONAPIEntity` protocol.

 Let's see an example: